boostorg/hof/doc/src/by.md

-on
+by
 ==

 Description
 -----------

-The `on` function adaptor applies a projection onto the parameters of another function.
+The `by` function adaptor applies a projection onto the parameters of another function.
 This is useful, for example, to define a function for sorting such that the ordering is based off of the value of one of its member fields.